iBublik/stat_trek/README.md

 end
 ```
 Method `call` accepts 2 arguments - the instance of statistic that will be updated and the given value.
-Then you should register your strategy - `StatTrek.config.registered_strategy :double, DoubleStrategy`.
+Then you should register your strategy - `StatTrek.config.register_strategy :double, DoubleStrategy`.
 And you're good to go:
 ```ruby
 class Test < ApplicationRecord